 In addition, Pasteurella can lead to pneumonia in dogs.
 If you're exposed to it, you can experience severe skin infections.

 A few of the most common types of intestinal bacteria present in dogs include:

 In many cases, your dog could be infected with these bacteria but not show any symptoms.
 Yet, they remain on their feces.
 Then, if you pick up after him and your hands come into contact with those feces, you can transmit the bacteria into your body via oral contact.

 What do these bacteria have to do with your pup's mouth?
 It's no secret that dogs tend to lick their anus, especially when those glands are impacted or agitated.
+They may also smell, lick, or even ingest their own or feces from another dog.
 When this happens, those bacteria can transmit from one location to the next.

 You might have heard of Bartonella henselae indirectly as "cat-scratch disease".

-Yet, while this proteobacterium is the causative agent behind this affliction, it can also affect dogs.
+Yet, while this proteobacterium is the causative agent behind this serious infection, it can also affect dogs.

 That's a cute tongue you got there!
 Might not be that clean though...

 Where Do the Rest of the Germs Come From?

 Now we've covered the simple question, "Are dogs mouths cleaner than humans?"
 Still, if the answer is "no", then where do the rest of those germs come from?